Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 different colors on the display, it shows rainbows, customizable image sets with configurable durations and can warm your heart with a virtual fire.
-The games can be controlled by a PC keyboard but can be also be controlled by customizable touch pads when using the Multi Touch Bricklet or by Dual Button Bricklet.
+The games can be controlled by a PC keyboard but can be also be controlled by customizable touch pads when using the Multi Touch Bricklet (Giant Game Pad) or by Dual Button Bricklet.

 The kit name "Blinkenlights" is used in
 `hacker jargon <http://en.wikipedia.org/wiki/Blinkenlights>`__